Flippergail/ChessEngine-cpp/README.md

 # Chess-Engine-cpp

+### A Good Example of Class Structures
+This chess program is a great example of how to code more complex class structures with inheritance and polymorphism in c++.

+### How to use:
 Make moves in the format which square you want to move a piece from to the square you want to move it to e.g "a2a4" would move the piece on square a2 to square a4 and if there was a piece on that square capture it.